 Cattle grazing is employed to control the growth of willow scrub and coarse vegetation.
 Tall hedges will be left to provide food and cover for insects and birds.
 We control the willows that are germinating in large numbers.
 It is our intention to minimise the amount of work we carry out on the reserve, so that eventually grazing will be sufficient to maintain the wetland habitats, although the proportions of scrub, marsh, swamp and open water will change over the years and through the seasons.

 The scrape on the northern field attracts birds at all times of the year.
 Wildfowl such as teal are regular in winter.
 Large flocks of greylag and Canada geese are often present.
 It is the waders that are of most interest to visitors, perhaps, with species such as snipe, green sandpiper and redshank regularly seen.
 Wader numbers depend on the season and the amount of mud exposed around the edge of the pool.

 Uncommon species recorded so far include Temminck's stint and wood sandpiper.
-Large flocks of golden plover are sometimes present in winer.
+Large flocks of lapwing are sometimes present in winter.

 Grey herons are often present too.
 Reed bunting and reed warbler probably breed in the reedbeds developing alongside the river.

 Grass-snakes, toads and frogs have all been recorded on the reserve, along with a growing list of dragonfiles and butterflies.